On this page

 Transitioning from one educational setting to another can be challenging for all children and young people, but particularly so for those with SEND, as it may be more difficult to get to know a new place with new people.
 Children and young people with SEND support in place will also need their support provision to be moved across too.

-Young people with SEND and their parents should speak to a teacher, Special Educational Needs Coordinator (SENCo) or a careers adviser to get help with choosing where would be the best place to move to.
+Young people with SEND and their parents should speak to a teacher, special educational needs coordinator (SENDCo) or a careers adviser to get help with choosing where would be the best place to move to.

 Education settings must consider whether a child or young person with SEND needs to have a Personal Emergency Evacuation Plan written for them.
 This plan sets out the actions to be taken and by whom to ensure the safety of a child or young person with a disability in the case of an emergency evacuation.
 This may be discussed at transition meetings.

-A good practice guide for transition for schools and education settings has been produced by Babcock LDP, for children in early years all the way to leaving college.
+Good practice guides for transition for schools and education settings are available here – for children in early years all the way to leaving college.

 Transitioning to primary school